cazacov/IntelGalileo/BalancingRobot/README.md

 ### Keyboard input in the modern C###

 The core of the program is infinite loop that reads current angle value and acceleration from the IMU module and adjusts motors power and direction to keep the robot balanced.
 Such non-ending programs are fine for Arduino but not very suitable for the Windows environment.
 Sometime you want to cancel the execution and do something else on the microcomputer, for example shutdown it gracefully before switching the power off.
 So the code must also constantly check the keyboard input and interrupt the execution if the Esc button is pressed.
 Many years ago when I wrote my last console program in C in the University, I used the getch() function for the non-blocking check of the keyboard.
-Now in the 21st century the appropriate method to do the same is Console.ReadKey in C#, but the .NET Framework is not ported to Galileo yet, so I had to find the way to query the keyboard status in the modern C. Here is the result:
+Now in the 21st century the appropriate method to do the same is Console.ReadKey in C#, but the .NET Framework is not ported to Galileo yet.
+I had to find the way to query the keyboard status in the modern C; here is the result:

 ``` cpp